KiqueDev/grunt_sample/README.md

 -Clone my files from git. "git clone https://github.com/KiqueDev/grunt_sample.git"
 -Go to directory grunt_sample. "cd grunt_sample"
+-Install all the dependecies from package.json. "npm install"
 -Run grunt.   "grunt"

+Modify the Gruntfile.js for your use.

 It should create the following files.
 In css folder: complete.css and complete.min.css
                                           js folder: complete.js and complete.min.js